 Toddlers love to move around.
-All physical activities, whether it's walking, running, climbing, jumping or dancing, help their muscles, bones and brains develop.
+All physical activities – whether it's walking, running, climbing, jumping or dancing – help their muscles, bones and brains develop.
 Ideally, they need 180 minutes of activity a day.
 But don't worry, it doesn't have to be all at once – 10 or 20 minutes here and there all counts towards the total.
-And all sorts of activity counts, whether it's indoors or outdoors, it's just about getting them moving every day.
+And all sorts of activity counts, whether it's indoors or outdoors.
+It's just about getting them moving every day.

-Playtime activities are equally important and really helpful for language development, cognitive growth (thinking, concentrating, problem solving, decision making) fine and gross motor skills (big and small physical movements) and social interaction.
+Playtime activities are equally important and really helpful for language development, cognitive growth (thinking, concentrating, problem-solving, decision-making) fine and gross motor skills (big and small physical movements), and social interaction.

 Once your little one has mastered walking, try to encourage this as much as possible.
 When you can, allow some extra time to get to the shops, or park, and let your toddler walk some of the way.

 Splashing about in the pool helps develop water confidence, works and strengthens muscles, and is a great form of exercise.
-To avoid accidents, children should be supervised at all times when playing with water.
+To avoid accidents, children should be supervised at all times when playing in water.